Where's the snow? Rockies winter starts with a whimper

 The lack of snow in northern Utah is a rarity but the record for the latest snowfall — set twice on Christmas Day in 1939 and 1943 — is likely to stand with snow expected sometime late next week, National Weather Service meteorologist David Church said.

 The mountains near Salt Lake City that are home to several ski resorts had a good start to the season when a wet October that dropped rain in the valley made snow in the mountains, but that’s slowed in November.
-Several resorts, including Deer Valley in Park City and Powder Mountain and Snowbasin near Ogden, have delayed opening because of the weather.
+Several resorts, including Powder Mountain and Snowbasin near Ogden, have delayed opening because of the weather.

 With most of Utah stuck in an extreme drought, a wet winter is more important than just making sure skiers have good runs.

-Note: This story has been updated to correct that Deer Valley did not delay its opening this season.
-The ski resort opened Dec.
-4 as planned.